Timor-Leste at the Olympics

-Timor-Leste competes at the Olympics under its official name, Democratic Republic of Timor-Leste, since 2004, with its National Olympic Committee established in 2003.
+Timor-Leste has competed at the Summer Olympic Games since its debut in 2004 under its official name, Democratic Republic of Timor-Leste, with its National Olympic Committee established in 2003.
 From 1976 until 1996, it competed as part of Indonesia during the occupation, and in 2000 competed as part of the Individual Olympic Athletes team.
+The nation has also participated in 3 Winter Olympic Games.
 Timor-Leste has yet to win its first medal.